What does digitization mean in today’s time?

 LEVERAGING TECHNOLOGY FOR OPTIMAL USE OF MICROFINANCE

-Cashless banking, or as many many call it, mobile banking, saves the borrowers who are already on limited income extra commute cost and time.
+Cashless banking, or as many call it, mobile banking, saves the borrowers who are already on limited income.
 This means that he/she can now use the saved time and money more productively such as attend to their micro-business that they have so keenly taken microloans for.

 Keeping this in mind, many microfinance banks are now switching to cashless banking.
 Hindustan Microfinance is one of them.
 From the previous cost per each debt collection that was 18 rupees, it saw a drastic decrease to only 2 rupees, thereby reducing their operating costs by a remarkable 80%.